meichen91/beautiful-jekyll/_posts/2018-04-18-Machine-learning-week1.md

 ---
 layout: post
-title: Machine learning summary - Week 1
+title: Machine learning - Week 1
 ---

 To get myself educated about this exciting field, I have started 'cramming' the fundamentals in the field.
 Although there are many cool and complicated tools in libraries and I can use them in a plug-and-go fashion, I do not find this approach satisfying.
 I want to know why things work.